EricssonResearch/dnt/doc/dev/architecture.md

 The `oam_cmd` interface type allows only one instance, but it can handle multiple simultaneous command connections.
 Each command connection runs in a separate background thread, the OAM request messages are injected into the action pipelines from these threads.

-The OAM functionality of R2DTWO is based on standardized technologies (e.g. RFC 9546, IEEE 802.1ag), but most of it (monitoring point architecture, message sequences, message formats) is non-standard, and it's only compatible with itself.
+The OAM functionality of DNT is based on standardized technologies (e.g. RFC 9546, IEEE 802.1ag), but most of it (monitoring point architecture, message sequences, message formats) is non-standard, and it's only compatible with itself.
 In this implementation the messages are encoded as JSON (ECMA-404).

 ## Configuration

-The configuration processing infrastructure is completely separate from the packet processing of R2DTWO.
+The configuration processing infrastructure is completely separate from the packet processing of DNT.
 It has several components, each corresponding to a section in the configuration file.

 The most complex processing is for the `actions` line of the streams in `conf_actions.c`.